zahradnik-io/youtube-scripts/Projects/ideas.md

 - Hľadať spôsob, ako nájsť cestu alebo "Idem, riešim"

 ## vzahradnik / Vladov svet
+- Sviatok práce - zmenilo sa až tak veľa?
 - Podivný svet nezadaných / The Weird World of Singles
 - Chatrč / The Shack
 - 4 months for a career change.
 This is my challenge!